scott2291/GA2/README.md

  - I am still working on understanding creating count tables and gathering information from sequence files using `grep`, `cut`, `sort`, and `uniq`.
 I see the ability to use these commands in a pipe as incredibly useful, but it took me a while to figure out how to get the commands to display how I wanted.
 This assignment helped me understand how to use them in succession much better, but I would appreaciate going through more example of using these function in a pipe.

+ - Git repo was created on 9/26, updated 9/29